 While sugar is one of life’s little pleasures and a touch of salt can bring out the flavor in food, consuming too much added sugar and salt (sodium) are both linked to a number of serious health problems.
 Reducing your intake of added sugars and salt, frequently found in processed

 Tag: advanced glycation end products

-What you eat and how much you weigh won’t cause osteoarthritis (OA, the most common form of arthritis) or cure it, but both may have an effect on its symptoms.
-A substantial body of evidence is making the case that inflammation of joints—or the lack of it—could be associated with
+What you eat won’t cause osteo-arthritis (OA, the most common form of arthritis) or cure it, but your diet may have an effect on its symptoms.
+Eating certain foods may increase inflammation in joints, while eating other foods may reduce inflammation.

 “We have learned that dietary changes may improve arthritis symptoms

 What do wrinkles and increased risk of chronic disease have in common?
 They’re both things that many people assume are an inevitable part of aging, and they are both caused—in part—by advanced glycation end products (AGEs).
 In the book “Dr. Vlassara’s AGE-Less Diet,” co-author Helen Vlassara, MD, one of the